A MIDI and music data manipulation library

 Usage

 We refer to the aforementioned thesis for a more in-depth guide on how to use S-Coda.
-We provide a short listing on how to use basic S-Coda functions:
+We provide a short listing on how to use basic S-Coda functions, which is up-to-date as of version 2.4.0.:

 # Load sequence, choose correct track (often first track contains only meta messages)